-Ryan Jorden begins his fifth season as the head men's soccer coach at California Baptist University, and is already the most successful coach in program history.
+Ryan Jorden begins his sixth season as the head men's soccer coach at California Baptist University, and is already the most successful coach in program history.

-His four-year career mark is now 44-25-8.
-He is one of just two coaches in prgram history with a winning career record, and his .571 winning percentage is the best in program history.
+His five-year career mark is now 60-30-10 and his .650 winning percentage is the best in program history.

 In 2010 the Lancers won a then program-record 15 games, finishing 15-5, their first winning season since 2003.
 They won a program-record 13 straight games and came within one win of the conference title, finishing 8-2 in GSAC play.
 Along the way, the Lancers had four wins over nationally-ranked teams, including a 2-1 win over NCAA Division I No. 28-ranked Sacramento State, which eventually went to its second-straight NCAA Tournament.

 In 2009, CBU finished 5-7-4 overall, 4-5-1 GSAC but made its second straight postseason appearance.
 Along the way, the Lancers tied NCAA Division I UNLV (1-1) and NAIA No. 25-ranked Concordia (Ore.)
 (1-1) and beat No. 24-ranked Concordia (Calif.)
 (3-0) on the final day of the regular season.
 The Lancers won their final three regular-season games, outscoring their opponents, 14-1, in the process.
-They narrowly lost, 1-0, to No. 7-ranked and eventual national runner-up The Master's in the opening round of the GSAC Tournament.
+They advanced to the GSAC Tournament, narrowly losing, 1-0, to No. 7-ranked and eventual national runner-up The Master's in the opening round.

-In his first season as a collegiate head coach in 2008, Jorden inherited a team that finished 6-10-1 in 2007, winning just two conference games.
-He led the Lancers to a 7-8-3 overall mark, their highest win total since 2005, and into the GSAC Postseason Tournament.
+In his first season as a collegiate head coach in 2008, Jorden led the Lancers to a 7-8-3 overall mark and into the GSAC Postseason Tournament.
 It was the Lancers' first postseason appearance in 18 years, and they came within minutes of advancing to the semifinals for the first time ever before falling at top-seed and defending national champion Azusa Pacific, 1-0, on a goal in the 88th minute.
-Along the way, the Lancers picked up wins over NCAA Division II Cal State San Bernardino and Cal Poly Pomona as well as GSAC wins over Point Loma Nazarene and No. 14-ranked Vanguard.
+Along the way, the Lancers picked up wins over NCAA Division II Cal State San Bernardino and Cal Poly Pomona as well as a win over No. 14-ranked Vanguard.

 Jorden, who was hired Dec.
 19, 2007, is just the fourth head coach since CBU restarted men’s soccer in 1985.